kennethd/kennethd.github.io/_posts/2019-04-10-parker-research.markdown

 ![A Genialogical History of the Descendants of Joseph Peck](/assets/genealogy/peck.genealogical.history.joseph.jpg)

+# Founding Families of New Haven, CT

 # Images from Grove St. Cemetary, New Haven, CT

-All photos by Kenneth Dombrowski 2017
+All photos &copy; 2017 Kenneth Dombrowski

 ## Peck, William